magomimmo/modern-cljs/doc/tutorial-18.md

 ### Global profiles

-> ATTENTION: This part of the tutorial is no more valid.
-It will be
+> ATTENTION: This part of the tutorial is under modifaction.
+It will
-> updated in the near future because it is based on a
+> be updated in the near future because it needs a deeper study of
-> misinterpretation of the featerues of [lein profiles][14]
+> [lein profiles][14] mechanics.
-> features.
 Sorry about that.

 Say you want a set of plugins to be available in all your local projects managed by `lein`.
 I always want to have few plugins.